 That percentage increases state by state depending on smoking prevalence according to a study in the Journal of the American Medical Association.
 In Kentucky, for example, 34 percent of cancer deaths in men and 29 percent in women can be attributed to whether or not a person smoked cigarettes.
 In Utah, where smoking is a relatively rare habit, those numbers were 16 and 11 percent, respectively.

 Lung, throat, larynx cancers make sense.
 Those tissues come directly into contact with cigarette smoke and the cancer-causing chemicals it contains.
-A study published early this month in Science showed that for each year a person smoked a pack a day there were 150 new genetic mutations in each of his or her lung cells.
+A study published in Science showed that for each year a person smoked a pack a day there were 150 new genetic mutations in each of his or her lung cells.
 But how could smoking affect something as distant from the respiratory organs as the colon, bladder and pancreas?
 From the LA Times: